shubhayan935/PersonalAssistant-iOS/README.md

 # Tone: Empathetic AI Assistant

 Tone is an iOS app designed to enhance daily productivity and mental wellness through empathetic interactions and intelligent automation.
-Developed using SwiftUI and powered by OpenAI's advanced RAG (Retrieval-Augmented Generation) model, Tone acts as more than just a scheduler—it's a companion that understands and adapts to your needs.
+Developed using SwiftUI and powered by OpenAI's GPT-4, Tone acts as more than just a scheduler—it's a companion that understands and adapts to your needs.

 ## Features